gonzalezreal/Groot/Documentation/Annotations.md

 }];
 ```

-If you don't need to serialize managed objects back into JSON, you don't need to specify a reverse transformation:
+If we were not interested in serializing characters back into JSON we could omit the reverse transformation:

 ```objc
 [NSValueTransformer grt_setValueTransformerWithName:@"StringToInteger" transformBlock:^id(NSString *value) {